The Ting Tings: Background and formation

 Katie White started her music career as a school-time hobby in a punk trio called TKO—short for Technical Knock Out—with two friends from Lowton School, Marion Grethe Seaman and Emma Lally.
 The band had minimal success, once sharing the same stage as the bands Steps and Atomic Kitten.
 While De Martino was in Manchester, the pair bumped into each other and discovered they had a mutual love of Portishead.
-De Martino relocated to Islington Mill Studios (the Mill) in the Salford, Greater Manchester area.
+De Martino and White both moved into the creative space Islington Mill Studios (the Mill) in the Salford, Greater Manchester area.
 The pair, along with friend Simon Templeman, went on to form the Portishead-influenced trio Dear Eskiimo, who signed to Mercury Records.
 However, due to a change of directors and managers, the management style of the record label caused them to split.
 The experience left White and De Martino with a distrust of the music industry.

-White was a barmaid at the Mill while De Martino produced tracks for various artists therein.
+The duo fell in love with living at the Mill, surrounded by artists and musicians.
 The pair developed their sound from influences of performers at the Mill, and were inspired to form their own group, "The Ting Tings".
-"Ting Ting" was the name of a Chinese colleague of White at a shop, who told her that it sounded like the pronunciation of "bandstand" in Mandarin (亭).
+Ting Ting was the name of a Chinese colleague of White at a shop, who told her that it sounded like the pronunciation of "bandstand" in Mandarin (亭).
 The band researched the name and found it also meant the "sound of innovation on an open mind".

 Having created three songs, the band's first gig was a free-beer invite all at the Mill in their rented dwelling called "the Engine House".
 Subsequent gigs were funded on donations, and after their third gig they were name-checked on XFM.
 The Islington Mill gigs ended up as some of the most sought-after tickets on the Manchester party scene with various A&R reps and record producers, such as Rick Rubin, asking for tickets.